 What is the process of writing music, what do you write your songs/lyrics about?

 Jadon: We first start out with a guitar riff and then expand on it.
 Usually I will pretty much write the whole song on guitar, then record some sampled drums to give some structure for how the song will go, and lastly record the bassline.

 Zélee: Jadon is pretty much the powerhouse behind writing all the songs.
 He has practically written all four of our songs.
 I come in afterwards and write the lyrics and the melody pretty much after everything is done.
 I am really a poetic person and try to make my lyrics really deep and meaningful, so my lyrics won’t make any sense on surface level.
 I really enjoy having people trying to figure it out on their own and to create their own personal meanings from them.
 Sometimes I create several layers of meanings for each song.
 For example, the second song that we wrote, I layered three different meanings onto the song.

-How did you get the opportunities to play for big venues like the Felton Music Hall or the Catalyst at such a young age?
+How did you get the opportunities to play for big venues like the Felton Music Hall or the Catalyst?

 What’s the hardest part about starting a band?

 Zelee: Starting out on a clean slate is definitely really difficult because you can’t just be an average band.
 You have to be better than average and impress people to be recognized so you can get yourself out there.
 You definitely have to be a little out of the ordinary.
 It really depends how you present yourself.